nickbarrett645/thm-blog/src/blogs/day-18.md

 ## Proxy

 This tool is used to intercept traffic from the browser before going to the server.
-Requests will be intercepted and can be edited and forwarded by clicking the `Forward` button (Ctrl+F) or Dropping the intercepted request by clicking the `Drop` button.
+BurpSuit intercepts the request and can edit and then forward by clicking the `Forward` button (Ctrl+F) or Dropping the intercepted request by clicking the `Drop` button.

-There is a button: `Intercept On` which means the request will be intercepted, that can be turned off by clicking it.
+On the proxy page there is a button: `Intercept On` which means the request will be intercepted, that can be turned off by clicking it.
 All requests will still be logged however.
 Requests can also be intercepted on the way back but that needs to be turned on.

 ### FoxyProxy
 FoxyProxy is a browser extension that sets up a proxy.
 You can install the extension in Firefox, open it, click add and by default Burp Suite is on 127.0.0.1:8080.
 Then select it from the list to turn it on.